oktadev/okta-blog/_source/_posts/2019-09-27-build-a-crud-app-with-jsf.md

 </html>
 ```

-And add the proper delete handler in our `BookBean` class:
+And add the proper delete handler in the `BookBean` class:

 ```java
 public String delete() {